Jorge Roldán

-Jorge Roldán Popo (born 16 November 1940), known popularly as El Grillo ("cricket"), is a Guatemalan football coach and former midfielder.
+Jorge Roldán Popol (16 November 1940 – 8 June 2023), known popularly as El Grillo ("cricket"), was a Guatemalan football coach and player.

-Roldán Popo played almost his entire career for the local team Aurora F.C., being perhaps the most emblematic individual ever to represent the club.
+A midfielder, Roldán played almost his entire career for the local team Aurora F.C., being perhaps the most emblematic individual ever to represent the club.
 He also became a member and later captain of the Guatemala national team, being part of the squad that won the 1967 CONCACAF Championship, and participating in the 1968 Olympic Games and in two World Cup qualifying campaigns.

-Roldán Popo has managed clubs in Guatemala for over three decades, and has coached the national team at all levels.
+Roldán managed clubs in Guatemala for over three decades, and coached the national team at all levels.

 Club career

 Roldán debuted in the Guatemalan Liga Mayor with Aurora in 1958, at the age of 18, under coach Rubén Amorín.
 He helped Aurora win three national league titles in four years, in the 1964, 1966, and 1967–68 seasons, the first three championships ever won by the club.
-He played for Aurora from 1958 to 1973, and went on to become their captain; he scored 111 goals in all competitions for the club, being their highest goalscorer ever.
+He played for Aurora from 1958 to 1973, and went on to become their captain; he scored 111 goals in all competitions for the club, being their highest goalscorer in history.

 He helped Aurora reach the final of the 1972 Copa Fraternidad against Deportivo Saprissa, where in the first leg in Guatemala he scored via a penalty kick to equalize 1–1 which was the final score.
-In the second leg in Costa Rica, Aurora lost 0–1 which gave the title to Saprissa.
+In the second leg in Costa Rica, Aurora lost 1–0 which gave the title to Saprissa.

 Roldán was the first Guatemalan footballer ever to play professionally for a club in Spain, when he was a member of Hércules CF in 1972.
 He retired from playing in 1974, and became a coach shortly after.